Pilcrow Bar: A Pandemic Puzzle Project

 Throughout the spring of 2020, over 10,000 players dug into Pilcrow Bar, a series of intricate food-themed puzzles created in celebration of the 15th anniversary of Alinea, a Michelin 3-star restaurant in Chicago.

 Pilcrow Bar was part of a long tradition of games known as puzzle hunts.
-In a puzzle hunt, teams of players tackle a series of puzzles that are complex enough to require communication, collaboration, and extended concentration, yet elegant enough to inspire players to push through to the final “aha.”
+In a puzzle hunt, teams of players tackle a series of puzzles that are intricate enough to require communication, collaboration, and extended concentration, yet elegant enough to inspire players to push through to the final “aha.”
 These range from the complex annual MIT Mystery Hunt to monthly, novice-friendly Puzzled Pint.
 The massive engagement we saw through Pilcrow Bar, which included thousands of people who had never participated in anything like this before, was proof that there are tens of thousands of people out there who would really enjoy and benefit from puzzle hunts — but just haven’t been exposed to them yet.

 As the puzzle designers behind Pilcrow Bar, we’d like to tell the story of how the game played out, show how some of our favorite puzzles worked, and share some useful lessons we learned along the way from the whole experience.
 We’ll avoid major spoilers for most of the puzzles as we hope that after reading this article, you might be interested in visiting pilcrow.bar to give them a try yourself!